leaktk/docs/ARCHITECTURE.md

 having to redeploy it.
 It also provides a way to return filtered views of patterns to the scanner if supported.

-At a minimum any HTTP server can be a pattern server, but there will be a pattern server component to this project that provides role based access and pattern filtering options.
+At a minimum any HTTP server can be a pattern server, but there is a pattern server component to this project that provides role based access and pattern filtering options.

 ### PwnedAlert Daemon